 “Though almost midnight, I never felt unsafe walking as a woman alone at night.”

 I started the day in the massive, popular Retiro Park.
 Imagine a hybrid of Hyde Park, Kew Gardens, and New York’s Central Park, where both madrileños and tourists wander in the lanes and relax by the massive ponds.
 The two English parks may have come to mind due to Retiro having its very own Crystal Palace.
 This one is completely empty inside, but free to enter and to marvel at the glass and iron structure.
 Otherwise it’s a pleasant park, and a good way to find greenspace in an otherwise packed city.
 If you’re in a hurry, however, it’s not a must-see.

 Madrid has several well-known art museums, the largest of which have free hours.
-I was there on a Sunday, where the Reina Sofia museum is free from 1:30pm-7pm, although only some of the galleries are open then.
+I was there on a Sunday, where the Reina Sofia museum is free from 1:30pm-7pm, with the caveat that not all galleries are open during those hours.
 The open galleries include works done from 1900-1945, including work from Picasso, Dalí, and Miró.
-They’re arranged chronologically, so you can see the influence the tumult of those early decades had on the artists.
+They’re arranged chronologically, so you can see the influence the tumult of those early decades (aka Civil War) had on the artists.
 I got there at 1:35pm, thinking I would get in on the early side.
 There was an impressively long line, but it only took about 20 minutes to enter.
 Had I come an hour later, I wouldn’t have had to wait at all.
 However, the galleries were noticeably more full the longer I was there, so that’s the trade-off.
 The Reina Sofia is most well-known for housing Picasso’s Guernica, which takes up a full room and will have the most crowds anywhere in the museum.
 Please note that you cannot take photos of the Guernica, or even in the room - there are very alert guards!
 As to whether it was worth it - Absolutely!
 While the room was crowded, the Guernica, a depiction of a bombing during the Civil War, still had an affect on me as a powerful piece of protest art.
 Also check out the work of a few lesser-known female artists whose work is on display, include Rosario de Velasco and Angeles Santos.

 I stopped for a lengthy late lunch at El Azul, a small cafe a short walk away.
-I had been in Spain for ten days at this point, and this cafe was the first place I had been able to order unsweetened ice tea.
-I could have stayed at this cafe until it closed, just enjoying the taste of tea without the saccharine-sugar of sweet tea.
-The food was fresh, and it was nice to have a meal that didn’t include jamon or queso.
+I had been in Spain for ten days at this point, and this cafe was the first place I had been able to order my preferred unsweetened ice tea.
+I could have stayed at this cafe until it closed, just sucking down the beautifully cold bitter tea without any saccharine-sweet sugar.
+The food was fresh, and it was nice to have a meal that did not include jamon or queso.
 I didn’t think it was possible, but after a couple of weeks in Spain, I had started growing weary of those two staples.

 Next it was time for museum #2: The Prado.
-The Prado is probably the more well-known art museum of the two.
-It’s alsoolder and much larger.
+The Prado was the museum I had heard of prior to researching my trip.
+It’s older and much larger than the Reina Sofia.
 It houses artwork from the classical period up until the early 19th century, including extensive collections by Goya and El Greco.
 It’s free from 5-7pm on Sundays (6-8pm during the week).
-I, again, made the mistake of going early and having to spend 20 minutes in line to get it.
+I, again, went in the early part of window and spent another 20 minutes in line to get it.
 However, given their shorter hours, this would be much more of a trade-off to go later.
 While the work on display here is not as much my cup of tea, the sheer amount of it is absolutely astounding and definitely worth a visit.
 If you’re not passionate about classical and medieval art, try to aim to go during the free hours.

 It was fairly empty when I sat down for dinner at 8pm at Taberna Maceira, a Galician seafood restaurant.
 This was good, as I hadn’t made a reservation and could get right in.
 If you go later, a reservation is required.
 Also, at 8pm the waitress could take her time walking me through the menu with my limited Spanish.
 The food was delicious!
 There are multiple locations of this restaurant within Madrid, and I recommend hitting it up wherever you find it.
 I filled myself up to the point that I took a long walk through the historic, beautiful cobblestone streets after dinner.
 Again, at 11:30, the streets were bustling and I didn’t feel unsafe at all.